madneal/oswe-report-template/README.md

 # OSWE report template

-OSWE provides the report template of .doc and .odt.
-During the process of writing my own report, I find it painful to adjust the format of .doc.
+OSWE provides the report template of `.doc` and `.odt`.
+During the process of writing my own report, I find it painful to adjust the format of `.doc`.
 Tex is one of the best tool for writing reports or papers.
 Hence I created this template.
 Hope it helpful.

 ## Screenshot